Jobin-Nelson/Jobin-Nelson/README.md

 # Hi there, I'm Jobin! 👋

-Welcome to my Github profile!
-Here you'll find a collection of projects that I've worked on, ranging from personal hobby projects to collaborations with others.
+I'm a programmer with knowledge in Python, Rust, and JavaScript languages.
+I enjoy building projects that help solve real-world problems and am always looking for ways to improve my skills.

 ## About Me

-I'm a programmer with a passion for learning new things.
-I enjoy building apps and solving [leetcode](https://leetcode.com/k3rnel_p4n1c/).
-You can checkout my profile [here](https://leetcode.com/k3rnel_p4n1c/).
+I've been programming since I've graduated college (2019) and have worked on a variety of projects ranging from web applications to system software.
+In my free time, I enjoy learning new programming language.
+I'm also an avid [leetcoder](https://leetcode.com/k3rnel_p4n1c/).

 ## Contact Me